In This Post:

 Isn’t science fascinating?

 Delta-8-THC is measured through potency tests in the same way that CBD, THC, and other cannabinoids are measured.
 ACS Laboratory’s protocol uses Ultra High Performance Liquid Chromatography (HPLC) machinery to measure Delta-8-THC potency in flower, edibles and extracts.
 HPLC is the preferred instrument for these products due to its ability to test samples at room temperature without requiring heat.
 Heat breaks down cannabinoids into different forms and skews the potency information.
 HPLC accurately tests both Delta-8-THCA and Delta-8-THC for precise results.

 - Distillate cartridges

 Why Should I Care About Delta-8-THC?

 At ACS Laboratory, we are so excited about Delta-8-THC because of its remarkable healing and recreational qualities.
-Additionally, the similarities and more importantly, the key differences between Delta-8 and Delta-9 THC have the potential to cause a huge shift in consumer cannabis preferences.
+Additionally, the similarities and, more importantly, the critical differences between Delta-8 and Delta-9 THC can cause a huge shift in consumer cannabis preferences.

 We’re excited that the market is starting to recognize Delta-8 as well as other THC derivatives, and that companies are creating more hemp-derived, non-CBD extracts.
 As result, we recently developed the “Potency 12” test to identify Delta-8 and Delta-10 THC extracts seamlessly.
 A DEA-licensed laboratory, we are one of few in the facilities in the country with access to the required standards for testing Delta-10 THC.

 Contact ACS today to test your Delta-8 THC products.